elixir-makeup/makeup/CONTRIBUTING.md

 Currently, the script does the following:

   1. Run the tests (abort the release if any tests fail)
-  2. Get the current version from the `mix.exs` file.
+  2. Get the current version from the `mix.exs` file
-  3. Read a special `RELEASE.md` file to extract the release type (major, minor or patch) and the text to add as a new entry in the CHANGELOG.
+  3. Read a special `RELEASE.md` file to extract the release type (major, minor or patch) and the text to add as a new entry in the CHANGELOG
   4. Update the version
   5. Add the new version to the `mix.exs` file
-  6. Add  anew entry to the CHANGELOG
+  6. Add a new entry to the CHANGELOG
-  7. Commit the changes to git
+  7. Commit the changes to Git
   8. Add a `vX.Y.Z` tag to the repo, so that it's easy to find each release
   9. Remove the `RELEASE.md` file, which must be written again for a new release
-  10. Publish the package on hex.
+  10. Publish the package on Hex.pm

 It decreases the number of mistakes and the amount of commands you need to run.

 The path to the script is `scripts/release.exs`.
-The `mix.exs` file defines an alias so that you can run the script `mix release`
+The `mix.exs` file defines an alias so that you can run the script `mix release`.

 ## Special files